Boyle's OT goal lifts Lightning past Islanders

-NEW YORK -- Tampa Bay Lightning head coach Jon Cooper and New York Islanders head coach Jack Capuano were in agreement on one thing Tuesday night: Game 3 of the Eastern Conference semifinals at Barclays Center was as entertaining as playoff hockey gets.
+(The Sports Xchange) - Tampa Bay Lightning head coach Jon Cooper and New York Islanders head coach Jack Capuano were in agreement on one thing Tuesday night: Game 3 of the Eastern Conference semi-finals at Barclays Center was as entertaining as playoff ice hockey gets.

-As for how it ended, well, they’ll likely disagree on that for the rest of the series and beyond.
+As for how it ended, well, they will likely disagree on that for the rest of the series and beyond.

-Lightning center Brian Boyle leveled Islanders defenseman Thomas Hickey at the blue line seconds before he scored the game-winning goal 2:48 into overtime as Tampa Bay edged New York, 5-4, to take a two games to one series lead.
+Lightning center Brian Boyle leveled Islanders defenseman Thomas Hickey at the blue line seconds before he scored the game-winning goal 2:48 into overtime as Tampa Bay edged New York 5-4 to take a 2-1 series lead.

 “I think if you watched tonight, (you‘d) be hard-pressed to find a more entertaining hockey game,” Cooper said.
 “It had everything.
 It had goals.
 It had saves.
 It had hits.
 It had overtime.
 It had all the drama.”

-Boyle and Hickey were at the center of the drama -- which included last-second game-tying goals by the Lightning at the end of the first and third periods -- long before the final sequence Tuesday night.
+Boyle and Hickey were at the center of the drama -- which included last-second game-tying goals by the Lightning at the end of the first and third periods -- long before the final sequencet.

+Boyle exchanged shoves with Islanders defenseman Travis Harmonic during warm-ups after Boyle sauntered over the New York logo at center ice.

 Hickey had just picked up his stick and begun to skate when Boyle put back a rebound of a shot by Victor Hedman.